AlinaTendler/LHL-Project-3-Midterm-Project/README.md

 ## Future Work

- - Deployment: Develop a web-based dashboard using Flask or Streamlit to provide real-time property price predictions.
  - Enhanced Feature Engineering: Integrate geospatial features and external data (e.g., neighborhood statistics) to further improve model accuracy.
  - Advanced Modeling: Experiment with additional ensemble techniques or neural networks and incorporate interpretability tools such as SHAP or LIME to explain model decisions.
- - Continuous Improvement: Refine the data preprocessing and feature selection processes based on feedback from domain experts and further data exploration.